 One day, with our combined efforts, help and support, they will hopefully become such valuable members, continue what we have started, compensate our shortcomings, and succeed where we or others failed.

-Last but definitely not least, I, Bery Glaser, due to my age (now 69), failing health, and even financial limitations, seek someone willing to take over from me; to become a gifted and loving parent to 30+ girls.
+Last but definitely not least, I, Bery Glaser, due to my age (now 70), failing health, and even financial limitations, seek someone willing to take over from me; to become a gifted and loving parent to 30+ girls.
 A mentor, a counselor, but also a multitasker.
-Someone able to add knowledge, skills, patience, and thought.
-And financially a secure future for the girls we care for.
+Someone able to add knowledge, skills, patience, and thought, as well as a financially secure future for the girls we care for.